tlohmar/DedicatedNetworks/documentation/API_documentation/DedicatedNetworks_GeneralDescription.md

 Detailed characteristics, behaviors and costs pertaining to Dedicated Networks are typically described by the **API Provider** in the terms and conditions.
 Such terms and conditions may also contain obligations and restrictions.

 An API Provider realizes Dedicated Networks based on the physical network resources managed by a Network Provider.
 An API Provider can be the Network Provider.

+The present set of [Usage Scenarios](../SupportingDocuments/UsageScenarios.md) focuses on B2B use-cases, where the owner of the devices and the device subscriptions is also acting as API invoker for the Networks and the Accesses APIs.
+This constellation allows using two-legged access tokens, since no additional consent needs to be obtained.
+As device identifiers, only the MSISDN and the Network Access Identifier (NAI, e.g. for Non-MSISDN devices) are supported.
+The device might not have an IP address assigned at time of Accesses API usage and the usage of MSISDN / NAIs might be more practical.

 **Key roles**